Statistics and Sport: The Unlikely Marriage

 ‘Chance dominates the game’.
-This conclusionary remark to C. Reep and B. Benjamin’s 1968 study ‘Skill and Chance in Association Football’ stood, until relatively recently, as received wisdom - the phrase deemed self-evident and its veracity left unquestioned.
-Predictions based on statistics were a folly they said; the sport was ‘too fluid, too unpredictable’.
+This conclusionary remark to C. Reep and B. Benjamin’s 1968 study ‘Skill and Chance in Association Football’ stood until relatively recently as received wisdom, the phrase was deemed self-evident and its veracity left unquestioned.
+Predictions based on statistics were a folly they said, the sport was ‘too fluid, too unpredictable’.

 Although referencing football – specifically, the English variety - the sentiment was also thought applicable to sport more generally.
-Because eye-catching qualities like creativity, passion, and flair, are very difficult to quantify, the consensus was that judgement of sporting prowess was best left in the hands of those trained and well versed in the particular sport - in the majority of cases, former players.
-Certainly, the very notion that statisticians had anything to contribute in terms of team selection, acquisition, or even strategy was considered laughable and given little countenance.
+Because eye-catching qualities like creativity, passion and flair are difficult to quantify, the consensus was that judgement of sporting prowess was best left to those trained and well-versed in said sport - in the majority of cases, former players.
+Certainly, the very notion that statisticians had anything to contribute in terms of team selection, acquisition, or even strategy was considered laughable and given little consideration.

 Statistical Analysis, the Roots

-In the UK this began to change in the 1990s, when - as documented in the New Statesmen - undergrads at Lancaster University were tasked with an in-depth analysis of the goal-scoring probability in a hypothetical football match.
-While rudimentary in its technique, the analysis attracted the attention of more senior statisticians, namely Stuart Coles, who then expanded on the students' findings, his work changing permanently the way researchers thought about the game.
+In the UK this began to change in the 1990s, when - as documented in the New Statesmen - undergrads at Lancaster University analysed, in-depth, goal-scoring probability in a hypothetical football match.
+While rudimentary in its technique, the analysis attracted the attention of more senior statisticians, namely Stuart Coles, who then expanded on the students' findings.
+His resultant work was to have far-reaching consequences.

 Across the pond, a similar revolution was already underway.
 This one, however, was to be even more transformative, in little time radically altering the way certain sports, particularly baseball, were conceived.
-Owing to its easily isolated ‘one-on-one’ contests - pitcher v batter - baseball lends itself perfectly to statistical analysis.
+Owing to its easily isolated ‘one-on-one’ contests - pitcher v batter - baseball lends itself well to statistical analysis.
 In fact, the use of sabermetrics, ‘the empirical statistical analysis of baseball’, has been employed in some capacity ever since the sport was first professionalised.
-Its current use, however, both its universality and sophisticated nature find their roots in Billy Beane’s tenure as General Manager (GM) of the Oakland Athletics and his now famed ‘Moneyball Effect’.
+Its current use, though, both its universality and sophisticated nature, has its roots in Billy Beane’s tenure as General Manager (GM) of the Oakland Athletics, and his now famed ‘Moneyball Effect’.

 The 'Moneyball' Effect

 Historically, scouts overlooked these traits in favour of speed and contact, meaning their market price was undervalued, and players possessing said traits could be acquired on the cheap.
-It was thus - ignoring his scouts’ ‘expertise’ and relying solely on sabermetrics - that Beane assembled his team.
-The result dismayed many, the newly assembled roster a motley crew of old, in some cases injured, often unorthodox, has-beens.
+It was following these new principles and ignoring his scouts’ ‘expertise’ that Beane assembled his team.
+The result dismayed many, the newly formed roster a motley crew of old, in some cases injured, often unorthodox, has-beens.
 Their appearance alone drew ire from the purists already angered by the cold scientific approach.
 How could a team of such visible misfits go onto success?

 Well, initially they didn’t.
 The Athletics fared so poorly during the first part of the season, enduring at one stage a 5-16 streak, that many were quick to declare the method a failure.
 And yet, as many will know through its dramatisation in the film ‘Moneyball’, their fortunes reversed, the A’s eventually winning the American League West, breaking the long-standing record of 19 consecutive victories in the process.